Kiddom’s Planner and Timeline are curriculum development tools that work together to help you plan ahead, then modify assignments when you need to.

 - Unit: a unit can be organized around a topic or skill, and includes playlists or individual assignments.
 Unit titles and descriptions are only visible to teachers — not students — as it is purely a way to organize things.

-- Playlist: a number of assignments that are grouped together to serve a purpose, such as remediation, self-paced instruction, differentiation, review, or by topic.
+- Assignment Groups: a number of assignments that are grouped together to serve a purpose, such as remediation, self-paced instruction, differentiation, review, or by topic.
 The assignments in them can be assigned to students together as a set or individually.

 - Assignment: When you create an assignment in Planner, you can add an attachment from your computer, Google Drive, or Kiddom’s library.
 You will add standards, due dates, and grading settings when you assign it to students.